 Which areas are most affected by ground movement?

-The eastern suburbs are the areas of Canterbury most affected by land movement, as shown on the surface movement map.
+The eastern suburbs of Christchurch are the areas of Canterbury most affected by land movement, as shown on the surface movement map.

 The map doesn’t reflect individual property movements.
 It also doesn’t include red zone areas because very little post-quake surveying has taken place in these parts and we don’t have sufficient data.